adityasolanki205/Face-Recognition/README.md

 # Facial Recognition

 This is a Facial Recognition application developed for **learning and implementation purpose only**.
-In this repository a model has been trained to detect and recognise faces of six individuals namely Aditya Solanki(Author), Ben Afflek, Madonna, Elton John, Jerry Seinfled, Mindy Kaling.
+In this repository a model has been trained to detect and recognise faces of six individuals namely Aditya Solanki(Author), Ben Affleck, Madonna, Elton John, Jerry Seinfled, Mindy Kaling.
 The complete process is divided into 3 parts:

 1. **Face Detection in a Photograph**
 2. **Implementation of FaceNet model on the extracted face**